Hackatory/hackatory.github.io/_hackers/lionel.md

 profile: '/assets/images/hsulionel_profile.jpg'
 ---

-He reads a lot an complains almost the same, so he can criticize any tasks others have hardworking at.
+He reads a lot an complains almost the same, so he can criticize any tasks others have been hardworking at.